ryanb/dotfiles/README.md

-This is what I use to set up a Mac for myself.
-It gets me 80% of the way there,
+This does 80% of the work of setting up a Mac the way I like it.
-including:

-* Installing most of the apps I use
-* Setting up my dev environment

 I'm sure you want different things on your system, but feel free to copy this approach.